 Dana Horton is an insurance litigation attorney with over 15 years of experience representing and advising insurance companies in large loss property subrogation matters, property insurance coverage disputes, and bad faith claims.
-Her experience includes handling proceedings from inception through resolution in state, federal, and appellate courts.
+Dana's experience includes handling proceedings from inception through resolution in state, federal, and appellate courts.
 She is a member of the firm’s Insurance + Reinsurance Group, and she serves as a co-chair of the firm’s Women’s Committee.

 Large Loss Property Subrogation